scott-m-willett/3proxy/README.md

 Modifications
 -------------

 Minimal changes were made to the original project.
-I haven't included the source code.
-It is however available on the original project page, and the changes made are documented below:
+I haven't included the source code, just the compiled files/additions within this repo.
+It is however available on the original project page, and all the changes made are documented below:

 - Makefile.msvc was modified to exclude the libraries libeay32.lib and ssleay32.lib, and remove the plugins FilePlugin SSLPlugin.
 This was due to compilation issues within windows.
 - Line 392 of file src/3proxy.c was commented out.
 This was causing issues installing via the command line in a situation where you didn't have/need a GUI.
 Removed a messagebox popup.